 Concerned about your credit score?
-Get a no obligation 30-day free trial, gain unlimited, easy access to your latest credit report and score and boost your finances with these Equifax promo code and cashback deals.
-You will receive weekly alerts regarding any significant changes, expert tips, an online dispute facility and telephone support seven days a week.
+Get a 30-day free trial, gain unlimited, easy access to your latest credit report and score and boost your finances with these Equifax Credit Report & Score cashback deals.
+You should receive weekly alerts regarding any significant changes, practical tips, an online dispute facility and telephone support seven days a week.

-It is important to know your credit rating and how it can help you get credit, so sign up now.
-After the 30-day free trial, it will cost £14.95 for the Equifax credit score and £9.95 for the Equifax credit report per month to continue if you do not cancel.
+It is important to know your credit score and how it can help you get credit, so sign up now.
+After the 30-day free trial, it will cost £14.95 for the Equifax Credit Report & Score per month to continue if you do not cancel.
 Please note that your full name is required.

 Credit scores are used by lenders to help determine whether you qualify for a particular credit card, loan, mortgage or service.
 Using the information on your credit report and any additional information you supplied with your application, lenders use a mathematical model to calculate a score which represents your credit history.